enginance/NumPy-GoBy/README.md

 # NumPyGoBy

 NumPy tutorial.
-If you like me come from MatLab you will find this summary really useful.
+If you come from MatLab you will find this summary really useful.

 ## Installation